Fahrenheit to Celsius Converter for Canadians

 About Fahrenheit to Celsius Converter

 Our free online Fahrenheit to Celsius converter provides instant, accurate temperature conversions for any application.
-Whether you are following an American recipe while living in Europe, interpreting a US weather forecast, working in a laboratory with equipment calibrated in different units, or monitoring industrial processes, this tool delivers precise results.
-The Fahrenheit scale, proposed by Daniel Gabriel Fahrenheit in 1724, sets water freezing at 32° and boiling at 212°, while the Celsius scale uses the more intuitive 0° and 100° reference points.
+While Canada officially uses the metric system, we often encounter Fahrenheit in US weather forecasts, cross-border travel, or older cookbooks.
+Whether you are checking the temperature for a trip to Florida, following an American recipe, or working in a science lab, this tool delivers precise results.
+The Fahrenheit scale sets water freezing at 32° and boiling at 212°, while the Celsius scale uses the standard 0° and 100° reference points.

 Expert Tips for Fahrenheit to Celsius Conversion